Conn's, Inc. (CONN) CEO Norm Miller on Q3 2021 Results - Earnings Call Transcript

 Brad Thomas

 Just want to follow-up on that last topic around the underwriting trends.
-I mean it's clearly a number of metrics that would indicate that the customer is going into the portfolio of late has set up a backdrop for one of the stronger portfolios you've had in some time.
-I guess could you help us quantify to some degree what sort of opportunity you might have to loosen or return maybe to normal into what prior trends were, what kind of benefit that might be able to be to sales as you get comfortable before all getting more normal?
+I mean there’s clearly a number of metrics that would indicate that the customer is going into the portfolio of late has set up a backdrop for one of the stronger portfolios you've had in some time.
+I guess could you help to quantify to some degree what sort of opportunity you might have to loosen or return maybe to normal into what prior trends were, what kind of benefit that might be able to be to sales as you get comfortable that the world is getting more normal?

 Norm Miller